Why Modernize?

 Overlapping, Unnecessary Regulations

-• The MMPA puts a five-year limit on “incidental take regulations,” which requires applicants to petition for a new set of regulations every five years.
-The result is an unnecessary and burdensome administrative process that creates delays and even creates opportunities for litigation driven by the most extreme anti-energy activists.
+• The MMPA puts an arbitrary five-year limit on “incidental take regulations,” which requires applicants to petition for a new set of regulations every five years.
+The result is an unnecessary and burdensome administrative process that creates delays and even creates opportunities for litigation driven by extreme anti-energy activists.

 Little Regulatory Accountability

 • There is little accountability in the current procedural requirements, meaning that MMPA authorizations for energy exploration are unjustly delayed by the implementing agencies.
-Meanwhile, authorizations for other purposes, such as renewables and scientific research, are often granted within a reasonable timeframe.
 The ambiguous and unclear accountability requirements allow this disparity in approvals.

-• – In January 2018, the Government Accountability Office (GAO) released a report on offshore seismic surveys which found that current delays in the issuance MMPA authorizations is a result of bureaucratic dysfunction and unnecessary stalling.
+• In January 2018, the Government Accountability Office (GAO) released a report on offshore seismic surveys which found that delays in the issuance MMPA authorizations were a result of bureaucratic dysfunction and unnecessary stalling.

 Vague Language